UB-Mannheim/escriptorium/README.md

 > $ docker-compose up -d --build

 #### Dev (without docker)
-Install in your environment of choice
+Install in your environment of choice:
+Examples below are given for a standard virtualenv/pip on ubuntu.
 * postgresql, setup a user and create a database (default name is escriptorium)
-> sudo apt install postgresql postgresql-contrib
+> $ sudo apt install postgresql postgresql-contrib
-> sudo -i -u postgres  # switch to postgres user
+> $ sudo -i -u postgres  # switch to postgres user
-> createuser --interactive
+> $ createuser --interactive
-> Enter name of role to add: myusername  # use your system user name
+> Enter name of role to add: <myusername>  # use your system user name
 > Shall the new role be a superuser? (y/n) y
-> exit  # logout from postgres user
+> $ exit  # logout from postgres user

 * redis
-> sudo apt-get install redis-server
+> $ sudo apt-get install redis-server

 * elasticsearch
 set max_map_count permanently
 > $ sudo sysctl -w vm.max_map_count=262144

+* third party tools
+> $ sudo apt-get install pngcrush

 * env
-> apt-get install build-essential python-dev python3-dev
+> $ apt-get install build-essential python-dev python3-dev
 > $ virtualenv env -p /usr/bin/python3.6 (any version >= 3.6 should work)
 > $ . env/bin/activate
 > $ pip install -r app/requirements.txt

 * The default settings needs to be override for devs
-> cp app/escriptorium/local_settings.py{.example,}
+> $ cp app/escriptorium/local_settings.py{.example,}
-> edit app/escriptorium/local_settings.py
+> $ edit app/escriptorium/local_settings.py

-change the database role if need be, and then invoque manage.py with the --settings option in the commands bellow
+change for example the database role if need be, and then

-> python manage.py runserver --settings=escriptorium.local_settings
-it is recomanded to then make an alias for manage.py or set $DJANGO_SETTINGS_MODULE
+It is then recomanded to set $DJANGO_SETTINGS_MODULE

+> $ export $DJANGO_SETTINGS_MODULE escriptorium.local_settings

+And use something like (direnv)[https://direnv.net/] to automate it.

+Another option is to point the --settings option of the commands to the module.

 * To run a basic celery worker listening on everything
-> $ celery -A app.escriptorium worker -l INFO
+> $ celery -A escriptorium worker -l INFO
 To disable celery you can set `CELERY_TASK_ALWAYS_EAGER = True`

 * Create the sql tables